Model Selection in Contextual Stochastic Bandit Problems: Omitted proofs of Section

-\section{Bounding term $\mathrm{I}$}
+\subsection{Bounding term $\mathrm{I}$}

 When the base algorithms are not chosen, they repeat their step 2's policy to ensure that the conditional instantaneous regret is decreasing.
-Therefore when the base algorithms are chosen by the master, we must also only send step 2's rewards to the master as feedback signals.
-This is to ensure that the rewards of the bases at time $t$ do not depend on whether they are selected by the master at time $t$.
-However, since the bases play and incur regrets from both step 1 and step 2 when they are chosen, we must account to the difference between the reward of step 1 and step 2 (that the bases incur when they play the arms), and 2 times the reward of step 2 (that the bases send to the master as feedback signals).
+To ensure the decreasing conditional instantaneous regret serves its purpose, when the base algorithms are chosen by the meta-algorithm, we only send step 2's rewards to the meta-algorithm as feedback signals.
+This is to ensure that the sequence of rewards the meta-algorithm is competing against satisfies the decreasing instantaneous regret condition.
+However, since the bases play and incur regrets from both step 1 and step 2 when they are chosen, we must account for the difference between the reward of step 1 and step 2 (that the bases incur when they play the arms), and 2 times the reward of step 2 (what the bases send to the meta-algorithm as feedback signals).

-Since we assume all base algorithms to be smoothed and satisfy a two step feedback structure, we also denote by $\pi_t^{(j)}$ as the policy used by the master during round $t$, step $j$.
-Term I, the regret of the master with respect to base $i$ can be written as:
+Since we assume all base algorithms to be smoothed and satisfy a two step feedback structure, we also denote by $\pi_t^{(j)}$ as the policy used by the meta-algorithm during round $t$, step $j$.
+Term I, the regret of the meta-algorithm with respect to base $i_\star$ can be written as: